Hockey Men’s Junior World Cup: From India’s Pool B to a power-packed Pool D, a group-wise preview

 Junior World Cup history: 2016 – 14th, 2013 – 8th, 2009 – 7th, 2005 – 8th, 2001 – 7th, 1993 – 9th, 1989 – 4th

 About the team: Korea take to the men’s FIH Junior World Cup stage for the eighth time, having previously finished as high as fourth (1989) and as low as 14th (2016).
 Their disappointing display at Lucknow 2016 was an anomaly which they will be keen to rectify here as they return to Indian soil to compete at the Kalinga Stadium.
-Korea’s place in the competition was confirmed by being nominated by the Asian Hockey Federation following the unfortunate COVID-19 related cancellation of the 2021 Junior Asia Cup, which acted as the qualification competition for the Junior World Cup in Bhubaneswar.
+Korea’s place in the competition was confirmed by being nominated by the Asian Hockey Federation following the Covid-19 related cancellation of the 2021 Junior Asia Cup, which acted as the qualification competition for the Junior World Cup in Bhubaneswar.

 Spain